aws-samples/aws-batch-architecture-for-alphafold/README.md

 3. Use the URL to clone the repository into your Jupyter notebook environment of choice, such as SageMaker Studio.

 ### Populate FSx for Lustre File System
-1. Once the CloudFormation stack is in a CREATE_COMPLETE status, you can begin populating the FSx for Lustre file system with the necessary sequence databases.
+1. If you set the **DownloadFsxData** parameter to **Y**, CloudFormation will automatically start a series of Batch jobs to populate the FSx for Lustre instance with a number of common sequence databases.
+If you set this parameter to **N** you will instead need to manually populate the file system.
+Once the CloudFormation stack is in a CREATE_COMPLETE status, you can begin populating the FSx for Lustre file system with the necessary sequence databases.
 To do this automatically, open a terminal in your notebooks environment and run the following commands from the AWS-AlphaFold directory:

 ```
 > pip install -r notebooks/notebook-requirements.txt